-If you own a vehicle, get your child to calculate the sum of all the digits of your car plate license number.
-If not, fret not, find a random vehicle that you can see on the road (bus, trains, trucks, etc…) and challenge your child to see who can calculate faster and who has the right answer.
+If you own a vehicle, get your child to calculate the sum of all the digits on your car plate license number.
+If not, fret not, find a random vehicle that you can see on the road (bus, trains, trucks, etc…) and challenge your child to see who can calculate faster with the right answer.

 Bored with counting the numbers on a vehicle license plate?
 Try your house contact number or your handphone number instead.